A Clinical Trial to Evaluate the Safety of agenT-797 in COVID-19 Participants With ARDS

 Inclusion Criteria:

-1. Voluntarily agree to participate and can provide informed consent or have a duly appointed health care proxy establish which/who has the authority to consent on behalf of the participant
+• Voluntarily agree to participate and ability to provide informed consent or have duly appointed health care proxy with the authority to consent.

-3. Evidence of SARS-CoV-2 infection with the diagnosis of moderate to severe ARDS secondary to SARS-CoV-2 or influenza per Berlin definition (ARDS 2012)
+• Evidence of SARS-CoV-2 infection with the diagnosis of moderate to severe ARDS per Berlin definition, no more than 2 weeks prior to study enrollment.

-4. Participants, or study participant's duly appointed health care proxy with the authority to consent on behalf of the participant, must consent to placement of a central venous access line for the administration of agenT-797
+• Participants, or duly appointed health care proxy with the authority to consent, must consent to placement of a central venous access line for the administration of agenT-797.

 Exclusion Criteria:

-1. Currently participating and receiving study therapy of an investigational agent that is not registered for any other indication
+• Currently participating and receiving study therapy of an investigational agent that is not registered for any other indication.
+Note: Participants may receive the standard of care for SARS-CoV-2 infection as per institutional practices.

-5. Receipt of vaccines containing live virus within 4 weeks prior to first dose of study treatment
+• Receipt of non-oncology vaccines containing live virus for prevention of infectious diseases within 4 weeks prior to first dose of study treatment.

-6. Known hypersensitivity to donor-derived cell therapy or their preservation solution
+• Known hypersensitivity to natural killer cells or their preservation solution.

-7. Active systemic bacterial or fungal infection or viral co-infection
+• Active systemic bacterial or fungal infection or viral co-infection.

 Study Plan